Chart Color Schemes

 Lawson is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Lawson's dwelling structures, as per the latest Census data, consisted of 94.3% houses and 5.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan area's structure which was 92.3% houses and 7.7% other dwellings.
-Home ownership in Lawson stood at 37.2%, with the rest of dwellings either mortgaged (44.0%) or rented (18.8%).
-The median monthly mortgage repayment in Lawson was $1,849, below Sydney metro's average of $2,033.
-The median weekly rent figure in Lawson was recorded at $387, compared to Sydney metro's $400.
-Nationally, Lawson's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Lawson's dwelling structures, as per the latest Census, consisted of 94.3% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.3% houses and 7.7% other dwellings.
+Home ownership in Lawson was at 37.2%, with mortgaged dwellings at 44.0% and rented ones at 18.8%.
+The median monthly mortgage repayment was $1,849, lower than Sydney metro's average of $2,033.
+The median weekly rent in Lawson was $387, higher than the national average of $375 but below Sydney metro's $400.
+Nationally, Lawson's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing